Snazzah/slash-create/docs/examples/generic.md

 The Generic Server is primarily suited towards working with frameworks that handle the HTTP Requests and Responses by themselves, such as SvelteKit or SolidStart.
-As such, the server endpoint effectively becomes a function to process the Request and return a Response that you can pass back to your framework of choice.
+As such, the server endpoint effectively becomes a function to process the Request and return a Response that you can pass back to your frameworks routing.

 # SvelteKit Example